Links to other people's websites

 Freddy Haeghens is a fellow Belgian collector.

 Detlev Bölter is one of the most talented restorers who has seen many rare and even unique machines pass through his workshop.
-Reading through his website is a true delight.
+Reading through his website -now preserved at the rechnerlexikon- is a true delight.

 dr. Erhard Anthes was a professor (now emeritus) at Ludwigsburg University's Institut für Mathematik und Informatik, and creator of the MMM, the Mathematisches Maschinen Museum.